Automobile

 Working Principle

-Watch the video to learn more on a drive belt working:
+Watch the video to learn more about a drive belt working:

 Symptoms of a bad or failing drive belt

-Below are the signs or symptoms of bad and failing drive belt:
+Below are the signs or symptoms of a bad and failing drive belt:

 Broken drive belt:

 A broken drive belt won’t be able to drive the engine components.
-The will cause malfunctioning of the component it powers.
+This will cause malfunctioning of the component it powers.
 Consider changing as soon as the problem is noticed else it will cause damage to the engine devices.
-A DIYer will be able to change the serpentine belt, but for the v-belt, a professional mechanic should fix it.
+A DIYer will be able to change the serpentine belt, but for the V-belt, a professional mechanic should fix it.

 Normally, whenever general maintenance is performed, the drive needs to be inspected.
-The mechanic will ensure the belt does not contain cracks, missing chunks and signs of wear.
+The mechanic will ensure the belt does not contain cracks, missing chunks, or signs of wear.

 Cracks on the drive belt and missing chunks:

 There is no other option but a replacement, if there is a missing chunk on a drive belt.
-If often occur on the ribbed side. if such happens, the engine will make chirping or squeaking noises.
-The squeaking noise is one of the early sign of a worn-out drive belt, often happen in the rainy season.
+It often occurs on the ribbed side. if such happens, the engine will make chirping or squeaking noises.
+The squeaking noise is one of the early signs of a worn-out drive belt, often happening in the rainy season.

 Leaking oil in a drive belt: